mpv-player/mpv/DOCS/man/options.rst

 ``--input-cmdlist``
     Prints all commands that can be bound to keys.

+``--input-commands=<cmd1,cmd2,...>``
+    Define a list of commands for mpv to run.
+The syntax is the same as format as ``input.conf`` but without the key binding argument at the beginning.
+    When this option is set at startup, the commands will run after audio and video playback are about to begin if applicable (in idle mode with no file, it will run immediately).
+When changing values at runtime, the commands will also run as soon as possible.

+    This is a string list option.
+See `List Options`_ for details.

+    .. admonition:: Example

+        ``--input-commands="playlist-play-index 1,set ao-volume 40"``
+            sets the playlist index to 1 and the ao-volume to 40

 ``--input-doubleclick-time=<milliseconds>``
     Time in milliseconds to recognize two consecutive button presses as a double-click (default: 300).